TheOdinProject/curriculum/foundations/git_basics/project_practicing_git_basics.md

 #### Push Your Work to GitHub
 Finally, let's upload your work to the GitHub repository you created at the start of this tutorial.

-- **Note #1: Make sure you are using a recent version of git (2.28 or later).
-You can check your version by running:** `git --version`
-- **Note #2: If you haven't already, set your default git branch to** `main`.
-You can do so by running: `git config --global init.defaultBranch main`
-- We are in the process of updating the screenshots to meet the new changes.
-For more information on the change from `master` to `main` see [GitHub's Renaming Repository](https://github.com/github/renaming).

 1. Type `git push origin main`.
   <a href="https://i.imgur.com/Fyo2Xaz.png"><img class="tutorial-img" src="https://i.imgur.com/Fyo2Xaz.png" title="source: imgur.com" /></a>